Knicks vs. Hawks Prediction & Picks - November 15

 - The Knicks' .600 ATS win percentage (6-4-0 ATS Record) is higher than the Hawks' .400 mark (4-6-0 ATS Record) in 2023-24.

-- As a moneyline favorite this season, the Hawks are 3-2, while the Knicks are 0-4 as moneyline underdogs.
+- The Knicks have an .800 winning percentage as a moneyline favorite (4-1) this season, higher than the .750 winning percentage for the Hawks as a moneyline underdog (3-1).

 Put your picks to the test and bet on the Knicks with BetMGM Sportsbook.